 We had 6 beautiful black puppies fathered by Champion Periwinkles Klondike Bear!

-Some puppies get their wrinkles sooner than others.
-Some pugs end up being more wrinkly than others...above is the son of my Champion girl (Ch.
+Some puppies get their wrinkles sooner than others...above is the son of my Champion girl (Ch.
 Bleuridges Chantilly Lace).

 This is my home in central Florida.

 E-mail me..I don't bite!
 Scroll back up when you are done and read the testimonies...it's a new page under construction but may never get finished as I lack computer skills....LOL!!!

 Educating yourself on the breed is a great start!
 With so many scams going on, be very careful before sending a breeder a deposit.
 Review my 'do not get ripped off' page.
 Set up your home to make it a success for the puppy and you.
 You don't have to get your puppy from me to ask me questions.
 Educate yourself on crating and on feeding.
 Here is some good info to start with on food: (be sure to open a seperate tab/file to copy and paste so you can easily get back here)